PRATIKSHETAKE/Bill-Extractor/README.md

 ### 🧪 OCR-Based Approach (Tesseract)

-We initially explored using OCR.
+I initially explored using OCR.

 **How it works:**